Ranchero-Software/NetNewsWireHelp/pages/mac/5.1/en/syncing-accounts.markdown

 ### Changing sync account name

 The name of your sync account will be the name of the service by default.
-You can change this name, which is especially useful if you multiple accounts on the same service.
+You can change this name, which is especially useful if you have multiple accounts on the same service.
 You can even use emoji. 🐝

 ### Updating sync account credentials